Feb 16, 2025 | Health, Sustainable, Uncategorized

 They just said, “Come with us, ma’am.
 And there won’t be any trouble.”

-Ma’am!
+They called her ma’am!
 Lauren is 27.
 She went quietly, I guess.
 I didn’t hear much of a struggle.

 The last words I heard her say were, “I want to speak with my lawyer.”